CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation

 \section{Abstract}

 Adapting large language models to individual users remains challenging due to the tension between fine-grained personalization and scalable deployment.
 We present CARD, a hierarchical framework that achieves effective personalization through progressive refinement.
-CARD first clusters users according to shared stylistic patterns and learns cluster-specific LoRA adapters, enabling robust generalization and strong low-resource performance.
+CARD first clusters users according to shared stylistic patterns and learns group-specific LoRA adapters, enabling robust generalization and strong low-resource performance.
 To capture individual differences within each cluster, we propose an implicit preference learning mechanism that contrasts user-authored text with cluster-level generations, allowing the model to infer user-specific style preferences without manual annotation.
 At inference time, CARD injects personalization exclusively at decoding via lightweight user preference vectors and low-rank logit corrections, while keeping the base model frozen.
-Experiments on the LaMP and LongLaMP benchmarks show that CARD achieves competitive or superior generation quality compared to state-of-the-art baselines, while significantly improving efficiency and scalability for practical personalized text generation.
-The code is available at \url{https://anonymous.4open.science/r/CARD-86BC/}.
+Experiments on the LaMP and LongLaMP benchmarks show that CARD achieves superior generation quality compared to baselines, while significantly improving efficiency and scalability for practical personalized text generation.